jtabbert/vault-pki-cert-manager-part-2/README.md

 ## Next steps

-In this tutorial, you installed Vault configured the PKI secrets engine and Kubernetes authentication.
-Then installed Jetstack's cert-manager, configured it to use Vault, and requested a certificate.
+In this tutorial, we built on our previous work.
+We leveraged Jetstack's cert-manager to automatically Request a certificate from Vault.
+This provided us with a real world example of how to use Jetstack's cert-manager along with HashiCorp Vault to automate the certificate lifecycle.

 Besides creation, these certificates can be revoked and removed.
 Learn more about [Jetstack's cert-manager](https://cert-manager.io/) used in this tutorial and